sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 **Character Encoding**

-If your contacts list has non-English characters, please make sure that your file is a CSV file with UTF-8 formatting.
+If your contacts list has non-English characters, please make sure that the CSV file is UTF-8 format.

 **Text that looks like a number**